Boondock-Echo/ATE/README.md

 ### Channel presets

-The GUI reads `channel_presets.csv` (bundled in this repository) to populate its channel picker.
-Edit that CSV to add, rename, or reorder channels for your site.
-Each preset must provide a `frequency_hz` column, and the `display_name` is shown in the dropdown list.
+The GUI reads `channel_presets.json` (bundled in this repository) to populate its channel picker.
+Edit that JSON to add, rename, or reorder channels for your site.
+Each preset must provide a `frequency_hz` field, and the `display_name` is shown in the dropdown list.

 ### Dependencies